Brightify/DataMapper/README.md

 // Deserialization
 let aObject: A? = objectMapper.deserialize(aType) // A(value: 1) - no surprise here
-let bObject: A? = objectMapper.deserialize(bType) // A(value: 2) - rest of the dictionary is ignored
+let bObject: A? = objectMapper.deserialize(bType) // A(value: 2) - the rest of the dictionary is ignored

 let aPolymorphic: A? = objectMapperWithPolymorh.deserialize(aType) // A(value: 1) - again the same result
 let bPolymorphic: A? = objectMapperWithPolymorh.deserialize(bType) // B(value: 2, text: "text") - this time the polymorph comes into play